AbuKhalil95/web-journal/nextjs/web-performance.md

 ### Speed Index

+This index shows how the visual progression of the website looks like on load, it uses [Speedline](https://github.com/paulirish/speedline) that takes literal frames from a video recorder to calculate the duration between the first visual change and last visual change.
+Histogram is used to display the amount of visual change is made with time.

+One main change that could affect this score other than what was mentione above:

+- Ensure text remains visible during webfont load.
+This usually happens due to browsers hiding text until font loads.
+This can be enforced with `font-display: swap` to the font css or `&display=swap` to the google link, along with preloading web font links.

 ### Largest Contentful (LCP)

 This represents the percieved page load that users have to wait in order to start seeing the main content, which usually is around 2.5s for the best experience.
 The following represents LCP: